Haonan-Qi/FreeCodeCamp_Projects/Front End Libraries Certification (300 hours)/Study Note.md

   render() {
     return (
     <div>
-      // Since we passed in the CamperBot state value into the the NavBar component above
+      // Since we ###  in the CamperBot state value into the the NavBar component above
-      // the h1 element below will render the value passed from state
+      // the h1 element below will render the value ###  from state
       <h1>Hello, my name is: {this.props.name}</h1>
     </div>
     );